 Stands out from others on our shortlist for the black polish and accessories that are designed for military and other professional uniformed service footwear.
 Kit includes a travel case.
 Lightweight but durable.

 Bristles have been reported to fall out of the brush.
-Polish in some kits has been either dried out or melted upon delivery.
+Shoe polish in some kits has been either dried out or melted upon delivery.

 Garners enthusiasm for the oil, wax, and salve that do a good job conditioning and polishing leather.
 Products also have a pleasant scent.
 Kit includes a soft polishing cloth.